In 1949, Donald W. Dunlope & his wife Glenda founded Dunlope Funeral Home in Wintersville, Ohio at 215 Fernwood Rd.

 In 1981, Sam Shorac joined Mr. Dunlope until his retirement in 1984, when Sam then purchased the funeral home forming Dunlope - Shorac Funeral Home.

 In October 1997, an expansion into Mingo Jct., Ohio took place with the acquisition of the Hoff Funeral Home, being renamed Hoff - Shorac Funeral Home.
 Hoff Funeral Home was founded by Donald & Darlene Hoff in 1950.
 The property was sold in 2013.
-Our Mingo families now have the option of using our other beautiful facilities.
+Our Mingo families now have the option of using our beautiful Wintersville facility.